matt-pearson29/just-gym/README.md

 ### Acknowledgements

-It gives me great pleasure to thank __Precious ijege__ for his direction and encourgment throughout this project.
+It gives me great pleasure to thank __Precious ijege__ for his direction and encourgment throughout this project.<br>
 It also gives me great pleasure to thank the __Code instatute__ for giving me the abbility to carry out such a project.